 The journey begins on Mt.
 Wrangell plateau which offers stunning views of Mt.
 Drum, Mt.
 Wrangell and Mt.
 Blackburn.
 The route is one of the few that passes through the stunning and rugged Wrangell Range.
 The hiking up and over three ridges is steep, rugged and demanding.
 You need to be an experienced backpacker for this trip and prior Alaskan experience is highly recommended.

 But the rewards are great with views from the ridges that offer Wrangell range views like you just can't get on any other trip.
 Surprise Creek Pass is one of the sweetest places I have ever camped.

 Challenges on this trip include river crossings, route finding and some serious bushwhacking.
 This is not a trek for the timid.
 But the reward for all the hard work is the opportunity to experience ruggedly beautiful country that few have ever seen.
-As of 2012, this route has only been completed by two groups.
-So this is no dialed-in adventure where the guide knows every twist and turn – this is a journey where you will share the sense of exploration.
+This is no dialed-in adventure where the guide knows every rock, every twist and turn – this is a journey where you will share the sense of exploration.

 The Adventure at a Glance

 Duration: 10 days trekking, 12 days total including travel time

 Note: We allow 10 days for the route because weather can often cause us to get a late start on Mt.Wrangell.
 If we get weathered out we have some leeway with our itinerary.
 If we get in on day one then we have an extra day or two for a layover after one of our tougher days.